yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/stable-release.md

 * [[8773](https://github.com/yugabyte/yugabyte-db/issues/8773)] PITR: Add DDL log
 * [[9046](https://github.com/yugabyte/yugabyte-db/issues/9046)] PITR: Fix crash when using multiple masters

-##### Other new core database features

 #### Yugabyte Platform

+* [[7215](https://github.com/yugabyte/yugabyte-db/issues/7215)] Added an ability to select multiple backups for deletion rather than deleting individual backups.
+* [[7278](https://github.com/yugabyte/yugabyte-db/issues/7278)] [[7446](https://github.com/yugabyte/yugabyte-db/issues/7446)] Added improved search usability for Live and Slow queries by adding autocomplete suggestions, better filtering and navigation.
+* [[7421](https://github.com/yugabyte/yugabyte-db/issues/7421)] In order to enhance security, encryption is enabled by default for both client to node and node to node cases.
 * [[7474](https://github.com/yugabyte/yugabyte-db/issues/7474)] [[7725](https://github.com/yugabyte/yugabyte-db/issues/7725)] Platform now supports creating multi-instance cloud providers.
 Cloud provider components to allow adding more than one config for the same provider.
-* [[7278](https://github.com/yugabyte/yugabyte-db/issues/7278)] [[7446](https://github.com/yugabyte/yugabyte-db/issues/7446)] Added improved search usability for Live and Slow queries by adding autocomplete suggestions, better filtering and navigation.
 * [[7799](https://github.com/yugabyte/yugabyte-db/issues/7799)] Added support for AWS GP3 volumes during universe creation from the Platform.
 The disk size and IOPS configuration for GP3 drives are configurable, whereas throughput is not configurable and is set to default value of 125MiB/sec.
-* [[7421](https://github.com/yugabyte/yugabyte-db/issues/7421)] In order to enhance security, encryption is enabled by default for both client to node and node to node cases.
-* [[7215](https://github.com/yugabyte/yugabyte-db/issues/7215)] Added an ability to select multiple backups for deletion rather than deleting individual backups.

 ### Improvements